-Data Entry and Cleaning: Once the data is collected, students should enter it into statistical software/ Tools Identification of Appropriate Statistical Test- Appropriate use of statistical tools and calculation Interpreting of Statistics: After calculating, students should interpret the results to draw meaningful conclusions about the dataset.
-The teacher shall discuss, summarize, and conclude the session.
-Experiential-Learning 5.6 Secondary of data analysis.
+Data Entry and Cleaning: Once the data is collected, students should enter it into statistical software/ Tools Identification of Appropriate Statistical Test- Appropriate use of statistical tools and calculation Interpreting of Statistics: After calculating, students should interpret the results to draw meaningful conclusions at The teacher shall discuss, summarize, and conclude the session. oout the dataset.
+Experiential- Learning 5.6 Secondary data analysis.
 The teacher shall give an overview of the one-page report.
 Step 1: Define a clear title, background information (2 to 3 lines), and the study objective (one line).
 Step 2: Describe the data sources, variables used, cleaning (if applicable), and processing procedures.
 (4 to 5 lines) Step 3: Explain the statistical methods and tools used to analyze the data.
-Various statistical methods, such as descriptive and inferential, hypothesis testing, correlation, and regression analysis, can be used.
+Various statistical methods, such as descriptive and inferential, hypothesis testing, correlation, and regression used.
 (4 to 5 lines) Use simple data visualization techniques like tables or charts. (one chart/one table) Step 4: Present analysis results and interpretations.
-This section should highlight the main findings that address the objective.
+This section should highlight the main findings that address the objection step 5: Summarize analysis findings (2 to 3 lines).
+Suggest a recommendation based on results(2 to 3 lines).
+The teacher shall review the report and give feedback on the report's content. analysis, can be ive.
 (4 to 5 lines).
-Step 5: Summarize analysis findings (2 to 3 lines).
-Suggest a recommendation based on results(2 to 3 lines).
-The teacher shall review the report and give feedback on the report's content.
+Modular Asse ssment Assessment me ethod Hour Instructions - Conduct a structured Modular assessment.
+Assessment will be for 25 marks per credit.
+Keep structured marking pattern.
+Use different assessment methods in each module for the semester.
+Keep record of the structured pattern used for assessment.
+Calculate the Modular grade point as per table 6 C. Open-response questions: (25 marks) 1.
+Frame 5 open response questions to assess the student's real-world understanding of disease frequency and vital statistics.
+2. Prepare rubrics and grade accordingly.